 - Anyone can get it at any point in life.
 There is no set age at which the disease manifests itself.
 Those who are obese are more susceptible to get it as are those who have someone suffering in the family from asthma.
 Genetic factors also play a pivotal role.

 - If someone gets asthma in childhood, they cannot outgrow it as an adult.
 The condition is forever.
 One can learn how to manage it better but curing it completely is out of the question.
-The symptoms for children are intermittent while those for adults are more persistent.
+The asthma symptoms for children are intermittent while those for adults are more persistent.

 - Nonasthmatics live as long as those who have mild asthma.
-This means that one must make every effort to not let asthma reach the more severe stages so as to live longer.
+This means that one must make every effort to not let asthma reach more severe stages so as to live longer.
 Nip the situation in the bud to increase longevity and add to your quality of life.

-- One of the biggest causes of asthma is cigarette smoke.
+- One of the biggest asthma causes is cigarette smoke.
 So if there is someone who smokes around you or if you smoke yourself, that is a good enough reason to stop.
 Children are most vulnerable to passive smoke to ensure that no one lights up a cigarette around them.

 - Boys are more susceptible to develop asthma.
 In fact, research says that they are likely to develop this condition twice more than girls.
 Tests for allergy and bronchial responsiveness show more positive results for them than for girls.